Networking

 Bootstrap nodes (aka "Bootnodes") are used for discovering initial peers by new participants on the network.

-It's usually recommended to use the Aggregator node (see Node Operators) as a bootstrap node, but this is not strictly necessary.
+Using the Aggregator node (see Node Operators) as a bootstrap node, is usually recommended.

 PeerStore

-Nodes can opt to keep a persistent record of peers for caching purposes.
-Enabling this feature means nodes will attempt to reconnect to previously discovered peers on startup.
+Nodes can opt for a persistent record of peers for caching purposes.
+Activating this feature enables nodes to reconnect to previously discovered peers upon startup.

 Attestations